 Sector Update: Tech

-Technology stocks were narrowly lower today with shares of technology companies in the S&P 500 slipping less than 0.1% in late afternoon trade.
+Technology stocks were finishing little changed today with shares of technology companies in the S&P 500 slipping less than 0.1%.

 In other sector news,

 (+) CPAH, Inks strategic channel agreement with a "major" supplier of networking equipment to sell its enterprise over-the-top communications systems to operators worldwide.
 Financial terms of the pact were not disclosed.

 (-) TEDU, Projected Q3 revenue of $38.5 mln to $39.5 mln trails Street view by at least $2.53 mln while FY14 outlook lags expectations by at least $1.72 mln.
 Q2 non-GAAP EPS of $0.12 beats by $0.05; revenue rises 53.3% to $31.94 mln beats by $670,000.

 Copyright (C) 2016 MTNewswires.com.
 All rights reserved.
 Unauthorized reproduction is strictly prohibited.